jacobnollette/wordpress-theme/README.md

 # wordpress-theme
-Basic wordpress themes, will all the fixin
+Basic wordpress themes, with all the fixin...
+Blankish template, no comments, or sidebar partials.
+Just blank boilerplate, and grunt + sass config files.